reshmabidikar/reshmabidikar.github.io/2020/03/iterator-v-s-enumeration.md

 ### Methods

-The methods in the Iterator and Eumeration interfaces differ slightly.
+The methods in the Iterator and Enumeration interfaces differ slightly.
 While Iterator has methods `hasNext`and `next`, Enumeration has the methods `hasMoreElements`and `nextElement`

 ### Direction of iteration